credenz/Clash-RC-Round-2-Backend/README.md

 # CLASH ROUND 2 ONLINE JUDGE:
-<p> This platform was developed & deployed successfully for hosting Clash- An event part of the annual techfest Credenz under the PICT IEEE Stident Branch (PISB).</p>
+<p> This platform was developed & deployed successfully for hosting Clash- An event part of the annual techfest Credenz under the PICT IEEE Student Branch (PISB).</p>
 <p>

 So, here is a quick guide for setup on your PC and host run this platform locally.